microsoft/perfview/README.md

   explict 'scope') and needs to refer to PerfView to resolve some of its references.
 Thus you will get many 'not found' issues in the 'Global' project.
 These can be ignored until you get every other part of the build working.

-  * One of the invariants of the repo is that if you are running VS 2015 and you simply sync and build the PerfView.sln file, it is supposed to 'just work'.
+  * One of the invariants of the repo is that if you are running Visual Studio 2017 and you simply sync and build the PerfView.sln file, it is supposed to 'just work'.
 If that does not happen, and the advice above does not help, then we need to either fix the repo or update the advice above.
 Thus it is reasonable to open an GitHub issue.
 If you do this, the goal is to fix the problem, which means you have to put enough information into the issue to do that.
   This includes exactly what you tried, and what the error messages were.

 ### Running Tests